Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “I can’t discuss the details of what my current employment may or may not be, dude,” he recited in a bored tone.

-“Okay, so you’re *definitely* working for the government or something---”
+“Okay, so you’re *definitely* working for the government or something - ”

 *”Dude.”*